agebe/local-csi-driver/README.md

             type: Directory
 ```

-The persistent volumes are all created in this directory (flat, no hierarchy) whit the name derived from the PV, see [test-pod.yaml])test-pod.yaml).
+The persistent volumes are all created in this directory (flat, no hierarchy) with the name derived from the PV, see [test-pod.yaml](test-pod.yaml).

 To develop and test this locally with minikube use the following commands.
 ```